 - Batteries – Don’t put batteries in a recycling cart.
 You need to take old batteries to one of the County’s full-service recycling centers like Foxhole and Hickory Grove Recycling Center.

 Charlotte Region ReStore has said, in past years, that they welcome donations of gently used decorations, including artificial trees, inflatables, and more.
+But before dropping them off you might want to give them a call to verify, as their needs might have changed.
 They will pick up large objects at no charge.
 Request donation pick-up here.

 A Note of Caution